 Either works.
 Some children prefer a potty chair because it feels less intimidating and their feet can touch the floor.
 Others like using the “big toilet” with a child-sized seat adapter and a step stool.
 Let your child try both and see which they prefer.

-When should I be concerned about potty training delays?
+When should I worry about potty training delays?

 If your child shows no interest in potty training by age 3.5 to 4, or if a previously trained child has a sudden, persistent regression with no clear cause, talk to your pediatrician.
 Most delays are normal, but it is always worth checking if you have concerns.